agusalex/pdfToKindleOnline/README.md

 # pdfToKindleOnline
-Really rough and basic PDF to Kindle converter using k2pdfopt.
+Really rough and basic php PDF to Kindle converter using k2pdfopt.